jellybiens/PokedexRedux/README.md

 Add sounds and event music.

-Improve pokemon data accuracy and add more pokemon from later game generations.
+Improve pokemon data accuracy and add more pokemon from later game generations, including branching evolutions and temporary mega evolutions.